bitbar/test-samples/samples/testing-frameworks/appium/client-side/python/README.md

 * *bitbar_app* - id of the app uploaded using `upload.py`
   script.
 Example id could be '127314812' To rerun using last uploaded app bitbar_app can be set to *latest*
+* *bitbar_biometricInstrumentation* - boolean value, that informs whether
+  biometry should be injected or not.

 ## Example Run